nimeshnayaju/y-presence/README.md

 ### Credits

-The `usePresenceStore` hook was inspired by the Liveblocks' Presence hooks.
+The two hooks are inspired by the Liveblocks' Presence hooks.
 Check out their [website](https://liveblocks.io/) and [documentation](https://liveblocks.io/docs) to learn more about their presence/awareness implementation.

 ## Author